Your Scottsdale Questions Answered: Desert Heat, Spa Culture, and Saguaro Hikes

 $300-500

-The summer pricing difference is enormous.
-If you can handle the heat (and spend most of your time poolside or in air conditioning), summer Scottsdale is one of the best luxury-for-less deals in the US.
+The summer pricing gap is enormous.
+Handle the heat — spending most of your time poolside or in air conditioning — and summer Scottsdale becomes one of the best luxury-for-less deals in the US.

 Quick Reference